inform-health-informatics/emap_documentation/changelogs/current_change_log.md

 ## Additional tables

-Infection is recorded in the condition_type, patient_condition and question tables.
+Infection is recorded in the condition_type and patient_condition tables.

 ### condition_type